 Topics range from student assessments of their professors, administrators, financial aid, and campus food.
 Other ranking lists are based on student reports about their student body’s political leanings, race/class relations, gay community acceptance, and other aspects of campus life.

-Lynchburg College is also one of the 133 colleges named a “Best Southeastern College” by The Princeton Review.
+University of Lynchburg is also one of the 133 colleges named a “Best Southeastern College” by The Princeton Review.

 The Princeton Review is a New York-based company known for its test preparation, education, and college admission services.
 It is not affiliated with Princeton University and does not publish a magazine.